-Clary Sage: Relieves tension, brings on labor, helps with expelling afterbirth
+Clary Sage: Relieves tension, brings on labor, helps with expelling afterbirth.

-Geranium Rose: Enhances circulation and is good for labor management techniques which focus on breathing
+Geranium Rose: Enhances circulation and is good for labor management techniques which focus on breathing.

 Lavender: Dulls and eases uterine pain but also increases the strength of contractions while calming the mother.
 Great for reducing stretch marks!

-Myrrh: Speeds labor, opens cervix
+Myrrh: Speeds labor, opens the cervix.

 Neroli: Reduces fear, tension, insomnia, apprehension, anxiety

-Rose: Cleansing effect on the uterus, antidepressant, softens ligaments (easier to open pelvis to push for larger babies and smaller mamas)
+Rose: Cleansing effect on the uterus, antidepressant, softens ligaments (easier to open the pelvis to push for larger babies and smaller mamas)

 A research study published in Nursing Times, March 2, 1994, Vol. 90, No. 9, “Using Aromatherapy in Childbirth”